build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 In general a Level 1 failure should not result in potential data loss unless there is a disk corruption, but even disk corruption to some degree can be minimised depending on how Multi AZ copies are created.

 The next level of failure would be an entire Availability Zone failure, let's call this a failure at Level 2.
 A Level 2 failure would need a disaster recovery site to continue the operation of the database service.
 If using a Multi AZ database setup then there should be no data loss for synchronously, semi-synchronously or synchronously-clustered replicated databases.
 For asynchronously replicated database there could be some lag and potential data loss.
-For semi-synchrounsly replicated databases there should be zero dataloss if no futher impacting issue on the site that has confirmed receipt of the changes.
+For semi-synchronously replicated databases there should be zero dataloss if no further impacting issue on the site that has confirmed receipt of the changes.
 If there is no multi AZ RDS database then it's also possible to use backups to reinstate the database service but these could be upto 5 minutes behind the lost site.

 The next level of failure would be loss of an entire Region(s), let's call this a failure at Level 3.
 A Level 3 failure always has the potential for data loss, as database replication across regions will be asynchronous due to the distances data must travel to be replicated.
 Multi region backups will lag even further behind the live Region as well.
 We could possibly assume an RPO of minutes for cross region DR, though this is dependent as mentioned on speed, distance and database load activity.